rustformers/llm/crates/ggml/README.md

 # GGML - Large Language Models for Everyone

-[GGML](https://github.com/ggerganov/ggml) is a format for distributing large language models (LLMs); the name is a portmanteau of the initials of its originator ([Georgi Gerganov](https://ggerganov.com/)) and the acronym ML, which stands for machine learning.
-This crate provides Rust [bindings](sys) into the reference implementation of GGML (written in C), as well as a collection of [native](src) Rust helpers to provide safe, idiomatic access to those bindings.
+[GGML](https://github.com/ggerganov/ggml) is a C library for machine learning (ML) - the "GG" refers to the initials of its originator ([Georgi Gerganov](https://ggerganov.com/)).
+In addition to defining low-level machine learning primitives (like a [tensor](#weights) type), GGML defines a binary format for distributing large language models (LLMs) This crate provides Rust [bindings](sys) into the reference implementation of GGML, as well as a collection of [native](src) Rust helpers to provide safe, idiomatic access to those bindings.
 GGML makes use of a technique called "[quantization](<https://en.wikipedia.org/wiki/Quantization_(signal_processing)>)" that allows for large language models to run on consumer hardware.
 This documents describes the basics of the GGML format, including how